 Tennessee Naturalist Program Schedule

-August 17th: So you want to be a naturalist – Introduction to the program
+- August 16: So you want to be a naturalist

-September 7th: The world of invertebrates: Pollinators, predators, pests and parasitoids
+- August 30: The world of invertebrates: pollinators, predators, pests, and parasitoids

 Attire and footwear should both be appropriate for hiking and outdoor activities.
-First two hours are held inside, while the last two hours are held outside; with weather depending.
-Registration will begin July 9th.
+First two hours are held inside, while the last two hours are held outside weather depending.
+Registration will begin July 15.
 The cost is $250, which includes all classes and class material, hand lens and field notebook.
 You can register in person at the nature center or call the nature center at 423-229-9447 to register over the phone.